 The Petzl Glacier Literide is lighter than many ultralight models, sans typical downsides found in many of these designs.
 Most ice axes that weigh less than 12 ounces have an undersized adze, don't feature a real spike, or make countless other sacrifices to save weight.
 That is simply not the case with the Glacier Literide, which features all of those aforementioned designs, and performs similarly to a general mountaineering axe.

-The Glacier Literide performed above average during our side-by-side self-arrest testing, though it was outperformed by a number of models, including the Grivel Evolution, Petzl Summit, and Petzl Summit Evo.
-These models scored higher by a small margin mostly due to their curved shaft, which provided more leverage for the user to self-arrest.
+The Glacier Literide performed above average during our side-by-side self-arrest testing, though it was lacking the leverage that some models provide via their curved shaft.
 The pick of the Literide bites into firmer snow effectively, and our testers found it could also be driven in smoothly.
 The Glacier Literide self-arrests noticeably better than the similarly priced Black Diamond Raven and Raven Pro, and defeats the other "lightweight" axes by a wide margin.

 Digging and Step Chopping

-For digging and step chopping, the Glacier Literide finished toward the top of our review, thanks to its hacking ability compared to other sub-12-ounce models.
+For digging and step chopping, the Glacier Literide earns high scores, thanks to its hacking ability.
 Its adze cut effectively into all but the hardest of ice and dug "T-slots" and deadmans better than many other contenders.
 It only scored just barely behind the Petzl Sum'tec and Summit, which are two high scoring models.

 Use As Improvised Anchor